ymolists/website/src/routes/blog/devxconf-wrap.md

 <br/>

-Only a fraction of funds have been distributed at this stage because as a industry we haven't documented and established clear ways where companies are able give open-source projects money.
+Only a fraction of funds has been distributed at this stage because, as an industry, we haven't documented and established straightforward ways where companies can give open-source projects money.

 [![🤯👏](../../../static/images/blog/devxconf-wrap/pre-commit-sponsorship.png)](https://github.com/pre-commit/pre-commit)

-Sending hand crafted emails (assuming an email address is publically available 😢) asking projects these questions isn't scalable and most companies would not do this manual grunt work. 😉
+Sending hand crafted emails (assuming an email address is publically available 😢) asking projects these questions isn't scalable, and most companies would not do this manual grunt work. 😉

 <!-- [![Thanks Gitpod for helping make development of @pre_commit (and open source) more sustainable!](../../../static/images/blog/devxconf-wrap/tweet-codewithanthony.png)](https://twitter.com/codewithanthony/status/1391524021984915456) -->

-If you are the stweard of one of the above open-source projects, then there's one simple, easy step you can do to enable Gitpod and other companies to provide financial support...
+If you are the steward of one of the above, open-source projects, then there's one simple, easy step you can do to enable Gitpod and other companies to provide financial support...

 - 1. Go sign up to [GitHub Sponsors](https://github.com/sponsors) or [Open Collective](https://www.opencollective.com)
 - 2. Publically document the process of how companies can support your project.